magepages/mpdocs/docs/affiliate-m2/user-guide.rst

 How to Use
 ^^^^^^^^^^^^^^

-After installing Affilliate module, Affiliate link is available on the footer of your site.
+After installing Affiliate module, an Affiliate link is available on the footer of your site.
 Click on the link and go to Affiliate Home Page.

 Affiliate Home Page
 ``````````````````````

 Affiliate Home Page is already setup with CMS Block including Welcome Message and How does Affiliate Program work?
 If you want to change the text, it is possible to edit from the backend.
-In addition, all of active Affiliate Program will be displayed on the Affiliate Home Page.
+In addition, all of the active Affiliate Program will be displayed on the Affiliate Home Page.

 .. image:: https://i.imgur.com/hqZGoQs.png

-Look at the left panel on the page, the customer can sign up to become an affiliate.
+Look at the left panel on the page, customers can sign up to become an affiliate.

 .. image:: https://i.imgur.com/SVNIBSZ.png